wenchaojiang/JSQL/README.md

 Scenario
 -----
-import JSQLite
+import JSQLite  into your android project
 ```
     import com.wenchao.jsql.JSQLite
     import com.wenchao.jsql.SQLHelper
 ```

-Prepare your SQLdatabase
+Prepare your SQLite database
 ```
     //prepare your SQLdatabase
     TestDBHelper dbHelper = new TestDBHelper(this);